ChaoDong12/chaodong.github.io/_pages/about.md

 ---
 permalink: /
-title: "Chao Dong--University of Cambridge"
+title: "Welcome to Chao Dong Website"
 author_profile: true
 redirect_from:
   - /about/